microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 Several tests require that you configure a strong name verification exception for Microsoft.WindowsAzure.ServiceRuntime.dll using the [Strong Name Tool](https://msdn.microsoft.com/en-us/library/k5b5tt23(v=vs.110).aspx).
 Run this command as Administrator from the repository root to configure the exception (after building Microsoft.ApplicationInsights.Web.sln)

     "%ProgramFiles(x86)%\Microsoft SDKs\Windows\v8.1A\bin\NETFX 4.5.1 Tools\sn.exe" -Vr ..\bin\Debug\Src\WindowsServer\WindowsServer.Net40.Tests\Microsoft.WindowsAzure.ServiceRuntime.dll

+(Depending on you OS version, the above exe may be located in different folder.
+Modify the path according to local path).

 Once you've configured the strong name verification, execute the ```runUnitTests.cmd``` script in the repository root.